 Why Cybersecurity Remains a Top Priority

-Most companies rely on public cloud services.
-According to Flexera’s 2021 State of the Cloud Report, 97% of companies use at least one public cloud service.
+Most organizations rely on public cloud services with 96% of companies using at least one public cloud service.

-The 2020 Cost of a Data Breach Report by the Ponemon Institute found that the average cost of a data breach is $150 per record.
-That can quickly add up.
+The global cost of a data breach has gone up every year, with breached data stored in public clouds reaching the highest average breach cost at USD 5.17 million in 2024.
 When you factor in regulatory fines and lost business, your organization could end up losing millions of dollars due to a cyberattack.

-Ask organizations what their biggest challenges are, and most will say cybersecurity.
+Organizations commonly identify cybersecurity threats, data privacy, and compliance issues as significant challenges.
 Both enterprises and small and medium-sized businesses (SMBs) ranked security as their biggest cloud challenge.

 And that makes sense.
 The cost of a data breach can cripple even the most successful companies.

 Here’s where things get interesting.
-Ponemon also found that less than 25% of enterprises have security automation deployed to help protect them from cyberattacks.
-Using security automation can reduce the cost of a data breach by 60%.
-So, why aren’t more companies deploying security automation solutions to protect their AWS workloads?
+Ponemon’s findings reveal that fewer than 25% of enterprises have embraced security automation in their defenses against cyberattacks.
+Consider this: Employing security automation has the potential to slash the cost of a data breach by a substantial 60%.
+The question then is, what factors are hindering more organizations from adopting automation solutions to safeguard their AWS workloads?

 There’s a common misconception that AWS is responsible for the security of your cloud environment, and that’s not entirely true.
 Here’s how it really works: